chl850405/Employee-Info/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
-This application requires Node.js, Express.js, and Sequelize.
-To connect to the database run `mysql -u root -p` and enter password from .env file.
-Then source the schema.sql.
-To seed the file run `npm run seed`.
-Finally to connect to the server run `npm start`.
+This application requires Node.js, Inquirer, and Path.
+To run the test enter `nmp run test` from the command line.
+Then initiate the prompts with `node index`.

 ## Usage
 This application will allow users to view, add, edit, and delete categories, products, and tags.

-View video to see MySQL walk through via [Screencastify](https://drive.google.com/file/d/1Em_LQH1I-NgwqmKpxgeBkXy71hx4clSp/view)<br>
+View video to see tests walk through via [Screencastify](https://drive.google.com/file/d/1LC4kqHdypYP_qYslGS7i_EXIIUGqqqJD/view)<br>
-View video to walk through of the API routes.
-[Screencastify](https://drive.google.com/file/d/19HxHUsCz4v2iva7JGcpbhywtCO3b4wU0/view)<br>
+View video to walk through of the prompts and final HTML build.
+[Screencastify](https://drive.google.com/file/d/1nrJ6qTNF7oNK9qs09a5IYepFHUKnYGbI/view)<br>
-View video to see Insomnia walk through via [Screencastify]()

 ## License
-This project is license under MIT
+This project does not have a license.

 ## Contributing
 Contributors should read the installation section.

 ## Tests
-There are no tests for this application.
+Tests are included for Employee, Engineer, Intern, and Manager.

 ## Questions
 If you have any questions about this projects, please contact me directly at christimarchetti@gmail.com.
 You can view more of my projects at https://github.com/chl850405.